NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IsoCor is also available as a library (a Python module) that you can import directly in your Python
+MultiNMRFit is also available as a library (a Python module) that you can import directly in your Python
 scripts:

 .. code-block:: python

-  import isocor
+  import multinmrfit

-.. seealso::  Have a look at our :ref:`library showcase <Library documentation>` if you are interested into this experimental feature.